Free Trial Try Design Master for 30 Days

 Short

-The Short format uses a compact format that is also descriptive of the feeder.
+The Short format uses a compact format that describes the feeder.

 If you combine the wire count for neutral and hot wires, this format lists the ampacity of the feeder and the number of wires.
 Feeders with an equipment ground (NEC 250.122) do not have any additional information.
 Other feeders will have the following letters added to the end of the ID: